 Responding to disclosure by a child.

-- Specific guidelines for complaints process relating to the safeguarding of children can be found in the Complaints Handling section of this Policy Manual
+- Specific guidelines for complaints process relating to the safeguarding of children can be found in the Feedback and Complaints Handling Policy.

 How to report child safeguarding concerns